ddmitov/perl-executing-browser/README.md

 ## Possible Applications

-* Perl 5 desktop applications with HTML4/5, CSS2/3 & JavaScript GUI;
+* Perl 5 desktop applications with HTML4/5, CSS2/3 & JavaScript GUI.
 * GUI for the Perl debugger.

+## Target Audience

+* Advanced users and Perl enthusiasts willing to create rapidly a custom desktop scripting solution for internal use, which can not be easily implemented using only compiled software.
+* Perl developers willing to use the built-in Perl debugger in graphical mode.

 ## Compile-time Requirements

 Qt headers and GCC compiler from any standard Qt4 or Qt5 development bundle are the only compile-time requirements of the project.